Stocktaking 101 For Bars, Restaurants And Cafes

 stocktake

-A good idea can be to have the stocktake completed on a Sunday night after the close of business, this means that you can have a separate person complete any recounts on the Monday morning which means an audit of some of the stock items is effectively completed
+A good idea is to have the stocktake completed on a Sunday night after close of business.
+This means a separate person can complete any recounts on the Monday morning, which effectively gives you an audit of key items.

 Recount any suggested re-counts